dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 ### Provisioning Application insights during Azure deployment

-With this option, an instance of Application Insights will be created for you when the application is deployed using the Azure Developer CLI (AZD).
+With this option, an instance of Application Insights will be created for you when the application is deployed using the Azure Developer CLI (`azd`).

 To use automatic provisioning, you specify a dependency in the app host project, and reference it in each project/resource that needs to send telemetry to Application Insights.
 The steps include: